HunterProduction/unity-libre-fracture-2.0/README.md

 *- Mattia*

+## Install package

+Please note that this method does not support dependency resolution and package upgrading when a new version is released.
+So it's a good practice to manually check for updates in the Package Manager.

 ## Features

 ### Editor Tool
+It is possible to create a fractured tween of a GameObject thanks to the dedicated Editor tool, located under the menu `Tools/Libre Fracture 2.0`.

 ![librefracture2-editor-tool](https://github.com/HunterProduction/unity-libre-fracture-2.0/wiki/librefracture2-editor-tool.gif)

+- Visual preview of the fractured GameObject, with customizable chunks distance
+- Customizable material for the mesh interior
+- Different fracture approaches
+- Possibility to create the fractured instance in the scene, or to save it as a Prefab to be stored in the project

 ### Graph-based Runtime Chunk Management

 ![librefracture2-graph](https://github.com/HunterProduction/unity-libre-fracture-2.0/wiki/librefracture2-graph.gif)

-## Install package

-Please note that this method does not support dependency resolution and package upgrading when a new version is released.
-So it's a good practice to manually check for updates in the Package Manager.

 ## Credits
 Mattia Cacciatore - [mattiacacciatore.mc@gmail.com](mattiacacciatore.mc@gmail.com)